 In the late 1920s, the Metropolitan Opera Company approached Rockefeller to discuss their plan to build a new opera house and plaza on the land that is now Rockefeller Center.
-At the time, the area was filed mostly by shabby brownstones, bordellos and speakeasies (illegal bars that opened during the Prohibition years 1920-1933).
+At the time, the area was filled mostly with shabby brownstones, bordellos and speakeasies (illegal bars that opened during the Prohibition years 1920-1933).

 In July 1931 construction began and over the next 9 years, in the depth of the Depression, the building of Rockefeller Center would provide employment for 75,000 workers.
 When it was complete, it was the first development in the world to include offices, retail stores, restaurants, broadcasting studios, and entertainment venues in one complex.

 The original art deco style center comprised 14 buildings but an additional 5 buildings have been incorporated into the center.
 Rockefeller Center's underground concourse connects all the buildings and is also connected to the 6th Avenue subway.

 - NBC Television maintains studios throughout the complex and Saturday Night Live and Late Night with Jimmy Fallon are filmed at 30 Rock (as the building is fondly called) but the television show “30 Rock” is actually filmed mostly in Queens!